sombek/home-recipes/docs/creamy-fish.md

 - add garlic to the pan and cook for 1 minute
 - add the chicken stock and heavy cream
 - bring to a simmer
-- add the dill and lemon juice
+- add the dill and lemon juice and zest
-- season with salt and pepper
+- season with black pepper
 - add the fish back to the pan
 - cook for 2 minutes
 - serve hot